 Remember, before reading the analysis, ensure you have listened to the recording, made your own notes and completed your own assessment of the case.

-This video recording looks at a patient who presnts with a headache.
+This audio recording looks at a patient who presnts with a headache.

 Good data gathering is sadly let down by a failure togather important psychosocial context and develop a management plan.
 Opportunities to follow the patient’s own narrative, naturally revealing their ideas, concerns and expectations are missed.

 Leaving a case “open” pending further investigation may be realistic, but doesn’t demonstrate that the doctor is able to diagnose and manage the condition.
 Remember that the aim of the MRCGP examinations is to demonstrate competency to work as as an independant practitioner; a good physician associate will gather data and present to a doctor to formulate a plan, but a GP needs to be able to do it all.